bricker0/choropleth_map/README.md

 ![ArcGIS Online Style](https://github.com/bricker0/choropleth_map/blob/master/images/Picture7.png)

 When you click the icon that look like little shapes, on the layer you added,  this will give you options to style your map.
+(You will likely do this step several times until you get it just right!)

 1. you need to select the attribute you wish to show on your map, the attribute I will be showing is called "Traff 2016" and represents deaths caused by traffic per 100,000 people.
 This is a rate.

 2. Then I select "Counts and Amounts" which makes it a Choropleth map.

 Click options to adjust the classification or data ranges that correspond to each color.
 You may also change the color ramp here as well.

+Again, you may use this <a href="https://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3">color selecting tool to help</a> you figure out the best color scheme for your map.

 Read more about <a href="https://doc.arcgis.com/en/arcgis-online/create-maps/styling-reference.htm#ESRI_SECTION1_E3130A70037C45ED996CB6646ABC7330">how to classify data in ArcGIS Online.</a>